Illinois seeks talks on keeping Asian carp from Great Lakes

 TRAVERSE CITY, Mich.
 (AP) — Illinois has proposed negotiations with federal officials and other states in the Great Lakes region over fortifying a Chicago-area lock and dam to prevent Asian carp from invading Lake Michigan and threatening its native fish.

-Gov. Bruce Rauner said his state was willing to work with the U.S. Army Corps of Engineers on paying for the project but wanted changes to a $275 million draft plan the federal agency had released last year.
+Gov. Bruce Rauner said his state was willing to team with the U.S. Army Corps of Engineers on paying for the project but wanted changes to a $275 million draft plan the federal agency released last year.

 The Army Corps proposal would install devices such as an electric barrier, noisemakers and water jets at the Brandon Road complex to block fish swimming upstream.
 Under federal law, such a project requires a state or a local partner that could share costs and help with matters such as securing rights of way.

-The Republican governor also asked his counterparts in the other states for talks on an agreement that “protects the Great Lakes and mitigates major deficiencies” in the Corps plan.
+The Republican governor also asked his counterparts in the other states for talks toward an agreement that “protects the Great Lakes and mitigates major deficiencies” in the Corps plan.

 Four types of carp imported from Asia in the 1960s are threatening to attack the lakes, where scientists say they could out-compete less aggressive species and damage a $7 billion fishing industry.